Marker Logo

 Topics.
 This historical marker is listed in this topic list: Settlements & Settlers.
 A significant historical date for this entry is April 21, 1932.

 Location.
-Marker has been reported missing.
+This marker has been replaced by another marker nearby.
 It was located near 43° 6.762′ N, 88° 29.98′ W. Marker was in Oconomowoc, Wisconsin, in Waukesha County.
-Marker was on North Lake Road (State Highway 67) 0.1 miles north of Wisconsin Avenue (State Highway 16), on the left when traveling north.
+It was on North Lake Road (State Highway 67) 0.1 miles north of Wisconsin Avenue (State Highway 16), on the left when traveling north.
 North Lake Road is also known as North Main Street.
 Touch for map.
 Marker was in this post office area: Oconomowoc WI 53066, United States of America.
 Touch for directions.

 Regarding Oconomowoc.
 Pronounced OH-con-oh-mo-walk